allissadillman/NIH-Data-Science-Bootcamp-2020/README.md

 **Videos to watch before Friday's SEPA and Citizen Science breakout Q & A**

-- [Citizen science overview](https://citscibio.org/) by Dr.Jennifer Couch
+- [Citizen science overview](https://citscibio.org/) by Dr. Jennifer Couch

   - (Watch first as it will give an overview of the SEPA program)